MAIF/otoroshi/manual/src/main/paradox/api.md

 With the admin API you can do whatever you want and enhance your Otoroshi instances with a lot of features that will feet your needs.

 Otoroshi also provides some connectors that uses the Otoroshi admin API to automate Otorshi's instances when used with things like containers orchestrators.
-For more informations about that, just go to the @ref:[thrid party integrations chapter](./integrations/index.md)
+For more informations about that, just go to the @ref:[third party integrations chapter](./integrations/index.md)

 ## Swagger descriptor